klust/LUMI-BE-training-materials/docs/intro-evolving/E04-Modules.md

-# Exercises 2: Modules on LUMI
+# Exercises: Modules on LUMI

 See [the instructions](index.md#setting-up-for-the-exercises)
 to set up for the exercises.